sib-swiss/containers-introduction-training/docs/course_material/day2/3_generalising_snakemake.md

             '''
     ```

+    Note 2 things that are happening here:

+    1. We used the {sample} wildcards twice in the output paths.
+This is because we prefer to have all the files linked to a sample in the same directory
-    Note that we also added a memory limit for this job: 500 MB.
+    1. We added a memory limit for this job: 500 MB.
 Because we have limited resources in this server compared to a High Performance Computing cluster (HPC), this will help Snakemake to better allocate resources and parallelise jobs.
 You can determine the maximum amount of memory used by a rule thanks to the max_rss column in a benchmark result (results are shown in MB).
 More information [here](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#benchmark-rules)

 !!! warning "Paths in Snakemake"
     All the paths in the Snakefile are relative to the working directory in which the `snakemake` command is executed.